Heritage walk to see iconic churches on MG Road

 The East Parade church is the oldest and largest church in Bangalore.

-• Timings: Not open for public.
+- Timings: Not open for public.
 Only members can go inside the church.

 St Andrews Church

 The St Andrews church is located on Cubbon Road.
-It is a Presbyterian church with Gothic architecture, consecrated in the year of 1866.
+It is a Presbyterian church with Gothic architecture, consecrated in 1866.
 Initially known as St. Andrews’s Kirk, the church is named after the patron saint in Scotland.
 The church also has a Bell Tower that can be seen from the outside.

-• Nearest Metro station: Cubbon Park.
+- Nearest Metro station: Cubbon Park.

 Unfortunately, I could not go inside the church.

-Transportation to reach Holy Trinity church
+Transportation to reach Holy Trinity Church

-• Public transportation (Metro) – The best and convenient way to commute in Bangalore is by taking the public transport.
+Public transportation (Metro) – The best and convenient way to commute in Bangalore is by taking the public transport.

-• The nearest metro station for St Andrews Church is the Cubbon Park metro station.
+- The nearest metro station for St Andrews Church is the Cubbon Park metro station.

-• Auto Rickshaw – The other convenient (even though a bit of hassle) way to travel in Bangalore is by taking an auto rickshaw.
+Auto Rickshaw – The other convenient (even though a bit of hassle) way to travel in Bangalore is by taking an auto rickshaw.
 The minimum fare for 2 kilometres is INR 30 and then the metre calculates based on the set fare for every 1 kilometre.

-• The auto drivers are supposed to charge the passengers only the amount that the metre calculates, except before 7 AM and after 10 PM.
+- The auto drivers are supposed to charge the passengers only the amount that the metre calculates, except before 7 AM and after 10 PM.
 In those times, the auto drivers charge double the fare.

-• If the auto driver demands more money, either haggle or let go of them to check with another auto driver.
+- If the auto driver demands more money, either haggle or let go of them to check with another auto driver.

-• Generally do not go to the auto stands as none of the auto drivers hail the passengers or they demand very high charges and it is usually waste of time inquiring the auto drivers at the stands.
+- Generally do not go to the auto stands as none of the auto drivers hail the passengers or they demand very high charges and it is usually waste of time inquiring the auto drivers at the stands.

-• This is the best commute when there is no metro station near by or when you have less time to reach a place as the auto drivers make their way around and ensure you reach a place on time.
+- This is the best commute when there is no metro station nearby or when you have less time to reach a place as the auto drivers make their way around and ensure you reach a place on time.

 Closing Notes

-Bangalore is a very big city and has a lot of Christian community, which means that there are many churches in the city.
+Bangalore is a very big city and has a lot of Christian communities, which means that there are many churches in the city.
 The three churches mentioned here are just around the MG and Cubbon Road.
 I highly recommend doing this heritage walk as I loved visiting these old buildings and knowing history about them.

-If you enjoyed and liked this article, do comment, tweet or share this post.
+If you enjoyed and liked this article, comment, tweet, and share this post.

 Do you have a question or a suggestion?
 Or want to know more information?
 Write to me at bengaluruprayana@gmail.com.